June 30th

 1. When the whole army is retreating, is it sane for a lone soldier to charge forward?

-3. In times of famine, if one cannot fend himself and his family, what is the point in guarding the place?
+3. In times of famine, if one cannot fend for himself and his family, what is the point of guarding the place?

-4. When the opponent is much stronger and instils fear in the person, what is the point in marching on?
-When there is a lion in front, what if one says, 'I won't run away, because only cowards run?!'
+4. When the opponent is much stronger and instills fear in the person, what is the point in marching on?
+Upon coming face-to-face with a Lion, what if one says, 'I won't run away, because only cowards run?!'

-In all these circumstances, if one steps back or runs away (keeps away), it is not cowardice, it is common sense :).
+In all these circumstances, if one takes a step back or runs away (keeps away), it is not called 'cowardice', it is called 'common sense'.
 Sometimes, taking that retreat is more appropriate than charging ahead.

 Running away is not always cowardice, it is survival sometimes!
 So, survive!! :)